smucclaw/documentation/docs/expert-system-webapp.rst

 Notice how we are essentially trying to access the value of the field ``country`` which is nested under the ``address`` field of ``Person``.
-For those familiar with SQL, the ``Address`` variable is essentially used to perform an implicit join on the value of the ``address`` attribute.
+For those familiar with SQL, the ``Address`` variable functions as an implicit join on the value of the ``address`` attribute.

-As chaining nested accessor predicates manually in this manner can be cumbersome, one can collapse multiple layers of nesting into a single predicate as follows:
+As chaining nested accessor predicates manually in this manner can be cumbersome, L4 allows one to can collapse multiple layers of nesting into a single predicate as follows:

 .. csv-table::
     :widths: 15, 15, 15, 15, 15, 15